LODSContent/ChallengeLabs_Resources/Templates/CLabs-Template-v4-with-Instructions-2025-10-14.md

 Long code blocks should be wrapped in triple back ticks.

+If there is a validation that can only be perfomed visually by the student, use a markdown element like the following to prompt for a value that will be validated in a PowerShell validation script:

+- Enter the name of the first service in the list on the screen into the following textbox:

+   @lab.TextBox(Req1Check1)

-Below is the markdown template:
+Below is the full markdown template:

 <!-- Current Challenge Lab Template v4 - as of - 10/14/2025 -->